jonathangeiger/kohana-jelly/guide/jelly.loading-and-listing.md

 # Loading and Listing Records

 Jelly extends Kohana's Query Builder.
 Since it knows all about your models, it adds extra features like field and model aliasing and automatic joins of 1:1 relationships.

-It is essentially an Objectified version of Query builder where you query for Jelly objects from models rather than rows from tables.
+It is essentially an objectified version of query builder where you query for Jelly objects from models rather than rows from tables.

 ### Finding a single record